dlubal-software/RFEM_Python_Client/README.md

 * Check your spelling and grammar.
 * Make sure your text editor is set to remove trailing whitespace.
 * Use the #readme anchor for GitHub READMEs to link them directly

+NOTE: Development is in early stages so please respect that.
+There will be broken objects or adjustments affecting backward compatibility.
+Use Issues section to point out any problems.
+Thank you for your understanding.